 PERSON-ORGANIZATION FIT DURING RECRUITMENT

-This study tracked accounting students who were being simultaneously recruited by the “Big 4” accounting firms (KPMG, Deloitte, Ernst & Young, and PricewaterhouseCoopers), and measured the applicants’ perception of person-organization fit at several stages of the process.
+This study tracked accounting students who were being recruited by the “Big 4” accounting firms (KPMG, Deloitte, Ernst & Young, and PricewaterhouseCoopers), and measured the applicants’ perception of person-organization fit at several stages of the process.
 The authors wanted to investigate the relationship between the degree of person-organization fit for a certain organization, and whether or not employees actually accepted job offers.

 Results showed that job seekers immediately developed a unique sense of potential person-organization fit with each of the companies that were recruiting them.
 That is to say, job applicants didn’t wait until late in the hiring process to carefully investigate this potential, but instead used the limited information available to them to develop these beliefs.
 As the recruitment process continued, the differences between competing companies became more pronounced.
 Some organizations seemed to “fit,” while others did not.